iritaca/dnd-slim-version/tasks.md

 ## task 5:

-- [] Routing
+- [x] Routing
 - [] generate more monster with random data
-- [] Create a new screen where yo can see the stats of the monsters in all the game.
+- [] Create a new screen to see the stats of the monsters in all the game.
-- [] if player is battling, disable the escape button.
+- [x] if player is battling, disable the escape button.

 # ideas of what to learn next